Table Of Contents_

 When you’re vegan, shopping for skincare products can be a frustrating experience since many items contain unexpected animal byproducts.
 So the Amara Beauty gel is a great option for the vegan community.
 In addition to being vegan-friendly, this pick is also cruelty-free, meaning you can rest easy that no animals were used for testing during the production of this product.

 The Amara Beauty pick is another 99.75% organic aloe vera gel-based formula.
 It’s also free of parabens, dyes, and fragrances and can be used for a range of topical needs including DIY hair and skin treatments.
 Do note though, that while it’s organic and all of the ingredients are naturally derived, we did note through our research that people with sensitive skin may experience irritation due to the acidic preservatives and stabilizers — specifically the citric acid, ascorbic acid, and potassium sorbate.
+Planning to undertake a detox regimen?
+Check out our best-activated charcoal guide.

 Award: BEST FOR SUNBURNS

-WHY WE LIKE IT: The best drugstore aloe vera gel with a large 12-ounce capacity that’s alcohol-free, doesn’t contain fragrance or dyes and can be slipped into your beach bag.
+WHY WE LIKE IT: The best drugstore aloe vera gel with a large 12-ounce capacity that’s alcohol-free, doesn’t contain fragrance or dyes, and can be slipped into your beach bag.

 When you’re in a pinch and suffering from sunburn, a quick run to the store means you’re probably going to come across Fruit of the Earth’s aloe vera gel.
 We think this is the best drugstore aloe vera gel and probably one of the best aloe vera gels for sunburn too if you’re trying to find relief when you’re out and in a pinch.
 You’ll appreciate that this large 12-ounce squeeze bottle of aloe vera gel is alcohol-free so it won’t dry out your skin or hair.

 It’s also fragrance and dye-free and is made from fresh aloe vera leaves.
 However, we do want to mention that while this is a fan favorite for drugstore buys, the branding is a bit misleading.
 While the product description is “Aloe Vera 100% Gel”, the 100% is referencing that the texture is a gel, not that it’s 100% aloe vera gel.
 A quick look at the ingredients list shows that while aloe vera gel is the primary ingredient, the remainder includes a range of chemical-based stabilizers and preservatives.
+Now, would you like to improve your baby’s health by improving the quality of air in the baby’s nursery?
+Choose a quality humidifier in our best humidifier baby guide.

 Aloe vera gel is a great multipurpose health and beauty tool that should be a staple in most homes.
 To create our guide, we looked at the following key features — aloe vera content, texture, ingredients, the processing method, and the container.
 The majority of the picks in our guide contained at least 90% aloe vera gel with most being 99.75 percent aloe gel.
 However, one recommendation failed to disclose how much aloe vera gel was used in their formula.